Boot Camp requires a Mac with an Intel processor.

 - You get a message that your PC has a driver or service that isn't ready for this version of Windows.

-- Your Mac starts up to a black or blue screen after you install Windows.
+- Your Mac starts up to a black or blue screen after you've installed Windows.

 If your Mac has an AMD video card and is having graphics issues in Windows, you might need to update your AMD graphics drivers instead.